The 8 Best Alternatives to SodaStream are:

 These tanks can work with most SodaStream appliances as well.

 Though I am not so sure if SodaStream or one of their affiliates would exchange them for you.

 2- Bonne O Carbonated & Mixed Beverage Appliance

 The Bonne O appliance is the most unique carbonation appliance featured in this article.

 It differs in one key aspect that it doesn’t rely on CO2 tanks to carbonate water.

 Instead, it Uses Carbonation Tablets which I will explain more in

-So with the Bonne O means no more hassle of having to exchange and store bulky tanks
+With the Bonne O, you won’t have any more hassle of having to exchange and store bulky tanks

 The Bonne O was designed and are made by a Canadian Company so I am confident that the product is of